2 weeks of culinary immersion in local traditions, authentic dishes, and exquisite produce

-Depending on your nationality and the countries you are travelling to, you will need a valid passport and an entry visa.
+Depending on your nationality and the countries you are traveling to, you will need a valid passport and an entry visa.
 Check this well in advance of the departure date of your tour since some visa processing times may take multiple weeks.
-Be mindful that Slovenia is the only country we visit that is in the Schengen area, so every other country has its own entry conditions.
+Be mindful that Slovenia is the only country we visit that is in the Schengen area, so every other country has its entry conditions.
 Some even require passports to have 3-6 months left until the expiry date, so be sure to double-check before booking your tour.
 When deciding to book your travels, contact us for assistance, so we can help you to get everything you need for a stress-free tour through the Balkans.

-Besides the price of the flight tickets, it depends on how much you anticipate spending on food, drinks and shopping.
-On average, the prices in the Balkans are lower than in western Europe and decrease the further south you go.
-It is also common practice to tip in restaurants, bars, hotels and taxis if you feel you have received excellent service.
+Besides the price of the flight tickets, it depends on how much you anticipate spending on food, drinks, and shopping.
+On average, the prices in the Balkans are lower than in Western Europe and decrease the further south you go.
+It is also common practice to tip in restaurants, bars, hotels, and taxis if you feel you have received excellent service.

 Sure.
 Choosing the hotels can always be up to you.
 If you’re on more of a budget, we can offer you affordable accommodation options, or upgrade to more premium ones for a more luxurious experience.

 No. We recommend you take medical insurance that would cover any possible health-related costs on this trip.

 Choose which cookies you want to allow.
 You can change these settings at any time.